TECHNOLOGY

 Pre-Kindergarten to Grade Two

-Basic technology skills such as mouse manipulation, keyboarding, and website navigation is introduced in Pre-Kindergarten.
+Basic technology skills such as mouse manipulation, keyboarding, and website navigation are introduced in Pre-Kindergarten.
 These skills are expanded upon and developed further as students advance in grade level.

 Grades Three to Five

-Students work on a variety of Google Apps like Google Docs, Slides and Sheets.
+Students work in Google Classroom using a variety of Google Apps like Google Docs, Slides and Sheets.
 Keyboarding skills continue and typing challenges are introduced.
 Digital Citizenship and a variety of open source apps are introduced to supplement the academic curriculum.
+Some coding is introduced.

 Grades Six to Eight

-In middle school, students work towards mastering the Google Apps advanced functions.
+In middle school, students work towards mastering the Google Apps advanced functions to present research.
 Students evaluate different app programs to determine which best fits the needs of their technology-based projects.
+Coding is a focus in Grades Seven and Eight.